Leaning Tower of Pisa loses some of its tilt

 The operation forced the closure of the Tower to visitors for nearly a decade.
 It was reopened in late 2001.

-Pisa’s most famous landmark began sinking into its surroundings almost immediately after being erected.
+Pisa’s most famous travel landmark began sinking into its surroundings almost immediately after being erected.

 Construction of the tower started in 1173 in the then-seafaring republic of Pisa, but the sandy soil meant it quickly began its tilt.